 At the end of February 2013, as a reflection of his increasing role on the operational side of ISS, Group CFO, Henrik Andersen, was appointed Group COO Europe.
-Given the above, ISS is in the process of appointing a new Group CFO.
+On 20 March 2013, it was announced that Heine Dalsgaard was appointed Group CFO replacing Henrik Andersen.
+Heine Dalsgaard joins ISS from Grundfos, where he has been the Group CFO and member of the Group Management Team since 2007.
+He will take up the position with ISS during the third quarter of 2013.
 In the interim period, Henrik Andersen will continue to act in his current role of Group CFO.